Fatty Liver: Causes, Symptoms, and Treatment

 As if it wasn’t busy enough already, the liver also helps in the storage of substances.

 If fat builds up in your liver, it can become a cause of liver inflammation.
 As a result, your liver would be damaged and scarred.
-This scarring can eventually lead towards liver failure.
+This scarring can eventually lead to liver failure or liver cancer.

 Stages of Fatty Liver Disease

-The disease progresses through four stages.
+The fatty liver disease NAFLD progresses through four stages.
 These include:

 - Simple fatty liver (accumulation of excess fat in the liver)